 Factors to Consider When Looking at Radio Coverage

-There are many different factors that come into play.
+There are many different factors that come into play when trying to get adequate radio coverage for your facility.
 Here are a few basic things to look at when trying to assess coverage:

 - What type of frequency are you using?- Most commonly in licensed business band, companies will either go for VHF or UHF frequencies.
 VHF frequencies are better for line-of-sight operation like farming and some outdoor use (depending on topography).
 UHF frequencies are better for indoor applications because they can penetrate walls, steel, concrete, etc. better.